carbon-language/carbon-lang/flang/C++style.md

 condition.
 Otherwise, prefer complete English words to abbreviations when creating names.
 ### Commentary
-1. Use // for all comments except for short notes within statements.
+1. Use // for all comments except for short notes within expressions.
 1. When // follows code on a line, precede it with two spaces.
 1. Comments should matter.
 Assume that the reader knows current C++ at least as well as you do and avoid distracting her by calling out usage of new